Shepherding (Australian rules football): Maxwell–McGinnity Incident (2009)

 Further controversy during the 2009 NAB Cup again brought the bump under scrutiny from the AFL match review panel.
 In a match between Collingwood and West Coast, Collingwood captain Nick Maxwell executed a side to front on bump on young opponent Patrick McGinnity as they contested the loose ball.
 Although McGinnity's head was not over the ball and he was within 5 metres of the ball so would have reasonably expected contact, Maxwell's copybook bump executed with the hip and shoulder resulted in an incidental clash of heads from the impact broke McGinnity's jaw and sideline him for up to 10 weeks.
 Some argued that Maxwell's eyes were taken off the ball, and that his sole intent was to take McGinnity out of play.
 The AFL Tribunal handed Maxwell a 4-week suspension ruling that Maxwell had a duty of care, even in a split second onfield decision to commit to a bump.
 Several media commentators including Mike Sheahan and AFL greats Kevin Bartlett and Nathan Buckley claimed that the decision brought into question the very fabric of the game and could set a precedent which would see the innate physicality and unpredictability which endears the game to spectators to be removed.
 However some, such as Rodney Eade defended the AFL's position.
 Collingwood launched a successful appeal, the only one under the current judicial system, and the decision was completely reversed.
-However weeks later, in light of clearing Maxwell, the AFL announced it intended to clarify the rules further to prevent similar appeals.

 Viney–Lynch Incident (2014)

 Controversy surrounded an incident in Round 7, 2014 when Melbourne Football club player Jack Viney applied a bump on Adelaide Crows player Tom Lynch.
 Both players contested the ball from opposite directions.
 Viney arrived slightly later and as Lynch gained possession and was tackled by Alex Georgiou turning his body to protect himself from impact.
 The resulting collision, regarded by many as accidental, saw Lynch sandwiched between the two opponents and his head to clash with that of Gergiou, resulting in Lynch sustaining a broken jaw.
 Viney was referred straight to the tribunal, where he was suspended for two games, with the jury concluding that Viney could have avoided the collision.
-However, the Melbourne Football Club appealed the verdict, and the ruling was subsequently overturned.
+The Melbourne Football Club appealed the verdict, and the ruling was subsequently overturned.
 The decision attracted considerable media attention as many angered AFL fans expressed their concern for the spirit of the game.